Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly advises when to use this tool: 'Use this when the user describes symptoms, conditions, or treatments in everyday language rather than exact medical terminology.'
-It implies alternatives via 'Unlike keyword search,' but does not name specific sibling tools.
+The description explicitly says 'Use this when the user describes symptoms, conditions, or treatments in everyday language rather than exact medical terminology.'
+This gives clear when-to-use guidance and implies when-not-to-use, though it does not name specific alternative tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.